-The first Crické’s product on sale is Crickelle – the Cricket Crackers.
+We make insect-based, healthy snacks.
+We launched our Cricket Crackers full product range as forerunners.
 They are enriched with 15% cricket flour (acheta domesticus) which massively increases the product’s protein content.
 The cricket flour also contains vital micronutrients, such as vitamins, minerals and essential fatty acids.
-The other ingredients are: semi-wholegrain wheat flour, sesame seeds (6%), yeast, salt and sugar.
+The other base ingredients for the crackers are: wheat flour, linseed, extra virgin olive oil, and salt.
+And depending on the crackers’ flavour: soy sauce (water, soybean, wheat flour, salt), chilli, ginger; or sunflower, chia and poppy seeds; or nigella seeds and onion.
+Yes, that’s it.

 Our products are manufactured in the UK for Poseative ltd. In the UK, as well as in several other European countries (the Netherlands, Belgium, Switzerland, Finland, Luxembourg, France …), the production and/or sale of insect-based food products is allowed.
 You can find our products online on our website and/or on other re-sale outlets.